saulpierotti/markdown_notebook/LB2.md

 - Note that many interaction experiments are done in vitro so I am not sure if the interaction actually happens in cells!
 - An interactome is a partial view of reality!
   - MINT was in Rome but now it is in Milan
+- Scoring a PPI predictor against interactions observed in the PDB can be misleading, since many interactions have not been crystallized
+  - What I see as a false positive can actually be a true positive!
+- Another interesting task is to predict the number of interaction of a given protein
+  - This is not easy since on the PDB I have a bias for stable interactions

 # Part 2 - Prof. Savojardo